MoralisWeb3/docs/docs/01-web3-data-api/evm/nft-api/spam-detection/how-to-report-nft-spam.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Report spam ERC20 contracts
+## Step 2: Report spam NFT contracts

 In order to run smart contract function, Moralis provides you a [contractsReview](/web3-data-api/evm/reference/contracts-review) endpoint to do so.